Denis-Frizat/Denis-Frizat/README.md

 ### Hi there 👋

-My name is Denis and I make a BootCamp at Concordia University (Montréal).
-I am interrested in all things of Python, Datsacience and Machine Learning model
+My name is Denis, and I am currently enrolled in a BootCamp at Concordia University in Montréal.
+I have a broad range of interests, but I am particularly passionate about the Python programming language, data science, and machine learning models.

 <!--